hclslr/OpenSeesPy_LQI_Control/README.md

 About the AuthorHuseyin Cilsalar, PhD Department of Civil Engineering, Yozgat Bozok University.
 Contact: huseyin.cilsalar@bozok.edu.tr

-This project was inspired by the work of Portwood Digital on the Double Inverted Pendulum.
+This project was inspired by the blog post of Portwood Digital on the Double Inverted Pendulum.

 LicenseThis project is licensed under the MIT License.